LDP-aligned candidates set to win 2 lower house by-elections

 TOKYO, Oct.
 23, Kyodo

-Candidates aligned with the ruling Liberal Democratic Party appear set to win both by-elections on Sunday for single-seat House of Representatives districts in Tokyo and Fukuoka Prefecture, according to Kyodo News projections.
+Candidates aligned with the ruling Liberal Democratic Party appear to have won both by-elections on Sunday for single-seat House of Representatives districts in Tokyo and Fukuoka Prefecture, according to Kyodo News projections.

 The results signal public approval of the policy track the ruling parties have taken since July's House of Councillors race and may buoy Prime Minister Shinzo Abe's confidence as he considers when to dissolve the lower house for a snap election.